 VENTILATION AND ENGINEERING CONTROLS: Use with adequate ventilation.
 Follow standard operating procedures and requirements for handling this product.
 Ensure eyewash stations and deluge showers are available and accessible in areas where this product is used.

 WORKPLACE EXPOSURE LIMITS/CONTROL PARAMETERS: There are no occupational exposure limits for this product.
-Information on exposure limits for the active ingredient can be found in the Teva SDS for Loperamide
+Exposure limits for the active ingredient or excipients are available from Teva.